2017 UK Independence Party leadership election: Aftermath

 Bolton said that his victory had prevented UKIP from becoming a British version of the Nazi Party, condemning rhetoric of a war with Islam.
 He went on to be sacked as party leader by a vote at an emergency conference of the party in February 2018.

 Waters described the election result as a victory of jihad against truth.
 Singer Morrissey claimed that the party had rigged the vote in order to prevent Waters from winning.

 Rees-Evans resigned from UKIP to found a new political party, called Affinity, but instead joined the Democrats and Veterans party and assuming its leadership.
-Waters set up a new political party, For Britain.
+Waters set up a new political party, For Britain, but later returned to UKIP in 2023, and made a second leadership bid the following year.
 Powlesland left UKIP and stood as a local election candidate for the Libertarian Party UK in May 2018.